Individual Clinical Training

 An Important Caveat – Please note that MAP can only offer training that falls within the trainee’s healthcare profession’s scope of practice in the state where they train.
 Prior to applying, MAP encourages applicants to refer to the professional scope of practice act in the state where you intend to train and/or practice to learn which procedures you have the authority to practice.
 Please refer to the application guide for more information.

 MAP accepts clinical training applications in several cycles throughout the calendar year.
 Applications are completed through a secure online platform.
 All applicants will be notified 2 weeks after the deadline whether they have received a training slot.
 Applicants are encouraged to apply 4 – 6 months in advance of when they want to train.
 Feel free to contact MAP before you apply to discuss schedule or training site concerns.
 MAP will make every effort to accommodate accepted applicants who have applied outside of that time frame, depending on slot availability.

 MAP’s application for clinical training must be completed through a secure online platform and will require approximately 30 minutes to complete.
 The link will be available on the dates noted below.
 An application guide with additional information is available for download.

 |Application Available||Application Deadline||Timing of Clinical Training|

-In addition to the four general application cycles, MAP may offer up to two special application cycles throughout the year.
+In addition to the general application cycles, MAP may offer up to two special application cycles throughout the year.
 Eligible applicants are Advanced Practice Clinicians, APC nursing students, and practicing physicians.
 The cycles will target these groups’ special training and scheduling needs.
 MAP will announce these opportunities well in advance of the application deadline and post links to the applications on our website.